QuakeWatch Server Manual

 to the thread-count limit beyond which warning messages will be

 logged.
-When the program detects
+When the program detects that its thread count is larger

-plus this margin value, the program will send
+than an internally-determined limit plus this margin value, the

-then the value will default to 25.
+parameter is not specified then the value will default to 25.

 notifSvrStatusLogName = "filename"